-After the conclusion of its five-year recycling marketing contract, the Authority entered into one-year index-based recycling marketing contracts with FCR, Morris, Inc. and Waste Management of New Jersey for the recycling of material it collects.
-This contract commenced in February 2021 and terminates at the end of January 2022.
+After the conclusion of its five-year recycling marketing contract, the Authority entered into five-year index-based recycling marketing contracts with FCR, and Morris, Inc. for the recycling of material it collects.
+This contract commenced in February 2021 and terminates at the end of January 2027.